Skip to content

 When initiating a deposit, you can configure the redirectURL and redirectAutomatically fields.
 This will allow the widget to redirect to your website after a deposit is completed:

-• redirectURL: Specifies the URL where the customer will be redirected after payment completion.
+• checkout.redirectURL: Specifies the URL where the customer will be redirected after payment completion.
 Make sure your url starts with https://

 Without Widget (Direct Bolt11)